Choose file formats

 Danger of obsolescence

-- good metadata support (in open format such as XML)
+- Does it have good metadata support (in an open format such as XML)?

-- good range of functionality, but not overly complex
+- Does it have a good range of functionality, but not overly complex

 Choose non-proprietary formats over proprietary ones